cosmos/governance/submitting.md

 # Submitting a Community-Spend Proposal
-## WARNING: under active development.
-## Do not use this information to submit a proposal.
+## WARNING: This process hasn't been thoroughly tested.
+Consider discussing this process with the [Cosmos governance working group (GWG)](https://t.me/hubgov) before using it to submit a proposal.

 If you have a final draft of your proposal ready to submit, you may want to push your proposal live on the testnet first.
 These are the three primary steps to getting your community-spend proposal live on-chain.